 Never miscalculate that when you are emailing potential partners about doing business together, that they are probably determining if they want to do business with you as well.

 I wasn’t rude or curt.
 Nor was I demanding or demeaning that they do things my way.
-I am confident in how I do business and simply let them know the details involved.
+I am confident in how I do business and let them know the details involved.
 They could choose to be part of that or not.

 Their response?
 “I didn’t mean it that way — I want to do business with you — why do you think I contacted you!?”